Visit our Facebook page for up to the minute testimonials here

 SISAI Spanish School exceeded my expectations – I expected a fairly traditional Spanish grammar class, but what I got was much more focused on my needs and interests.
 The amount of activities and mini-conferences also surpassed my expectations, I found them all very informative.
 Thanks to the school for everything!

-Dave Wied, September 2014 Missionary for Living Hope International, Mexico:
+Dave Wied a missionary for Living Hope International, Mexico:

 We (my family of 4) arrived to SISAI not knowing what to expect.
 We had never before been to Guatemala, lived as guests in someone’s house for 2 weeks, nor had 1-on-1 Spanish class before.
 Overall I would say that our experience was wonderful.
 Everything from the accommodations, to classes, to the community outings have been very nice.